 On August 6, 2024, Arizona conservationists sent a letter to the Tonto National Forest Supervisor demanding that the NEPA public planning process would be engaged before any grazing was authorized on the Forest’s closed or vacant grazing allotments.

 On September 18, 2024, Tonto National Forest Supervisor Neil Bosworth issued a letter in response to the letter he received from conservationists in August about engaging the NEPA process for vacant grazing allotments.
 In it, he claimed that “most” of the Forest’s grazing allotments have undergone a NEPA analysis through a “public” process.
 But many, if not most, of those environmental assessments are 30 and 40 years old, and back then government employees and grazing permittees were usually the only “public” participants in their completions.
-Furthermore, older assessments are obsolete because they don’t consider newer issues, such as endangered species, or the ongoing megadrought in the Southwest, and the proliferation of massive wildfires, due to ongoing climate change.
+Furthermore, older assessments are obsolete because they did’t consider current issues, such as endangered species, or the ongoing megadrought in the Southwest, and the proliferation of massive wildfires, due to ongoing climate change.